-How to Get Through the Holidays with More Health, Wealth, and Happiness
+3 Easy Ways to Get Through the Holidays with Less Stress and More Joy

 ‘Tis the season for tons of fun, joy, and celebration, right?
-So why do many of us feel stressed, down, and drained (both physically and financially) by the end of December?
+So why do many of us feel stressed now and drained (both physically and financially) by the end of December?

 Despite the hustle and bustle that may cause us anxiety and lack of cash flow this time of year, there are ways around the stress and strain.
-In this video, originally aired on Facebook Live, John Assaraf explains how to get through the holidays with more health, wealth, and happiness.
+Read more to learn how to get through the holidays with more health, wealth, and happiness.

-If you want to feel inspired, healthy, and filled with joy this season, listen to what John has to say in this video . . . and discover some life altering ways to navigate through the thick of the holidays.
+If you want to feel inspired, healthy, and filled with joy this season, check out the tips below . . . and discover some life-altering ways to navigate through the thick of the holidays.

 Once you have something in mind for how you want things to go down this holiday season, you can increase your chances of success by making your decisions based on what you value most.
 Make a list of your top five values.
 And then ask yourself, "What can I do today to make sure I’m honoring my values?"